-Students will complete three team problem sets related to the topics of the course for 40% of the summative assessment due at 12pm (noon) on 30 January, 20 February, and 12 March, respectively.
+Students will complete three team problem sets related to the topics of the course for 40% of the summative assessment due at 12pm (noon) on 4 February, 25 February, and 18 March, respectively.
+Normally, the work on these problems will be undertaken in teams assigned during lab sessions.
 The sets will require students to execute statistical models using R and provide concise, written interpretations of the results.
 Each problem set will be weighted equally (13.33% each).
 Teams should submit assignments by email to the course convener.

-Students will conduct an individual quantitative data analysis project related to one of the topics addressed in the course for 60% of the summative assessment due at 12pm (noon) on 16 April.
-They will choose a dataset, research question, dependent variable, and independent variables and apply the skills acquired in the course to the data in order to answer the research question.
+Students will conduct an individual quantitative data analysis project related to one of the topics addressed in the course for 60% of the summative assessment due at 12pm (noon) on 21 April.
+They will choose a dataset (which cannot be the American National Election Study - ANES), research question, dependent variable, and independent variables and apply the skills acquired in the course to the data in order to answer the research question.
 The students will produce a paper of 3,000 words (excluding references and R code), in which they focus on the statistical analysis and present the results.
 Each paper must contain an advanced regression model and diagnostic analysis.
 Individual papers should be submitted through Moodle.

-Each student will have 10 minutes to present their research and analysis related to the individual quantitate analysis in class on 19 March.
+Each student will have 10 minutes to present their research and analysis related to the individual quantitate analysis in class on 25 March.
 The course convener will provide formative feedback to each student.